christopher-beckham/cursor-claude-smoke-test/README.md

 # cursor-smoke-test

-A minimal repo for testing what Cursor's agent picks up from various rule and context artifacts.
+A minimal repo for testing what Cursor and Claude Code pick up from various rule and context artifacts.
+If you're confused like me about how all the dot files interact and what Cursor/Claude picks up vs doesn't, this repo is for you.

-**Test environment:** Cursor Composer 2.5
+**Test environment:** Cursor Composer 2.5, 2.1.165 (Claude Code)

 **Use case:** A Python CSV ingestion pipeline with shell scripts for orchestration.
 Rules are grounded in real conventions for that kind of project.